ryandem1/minesweeper-async/README.md

 1. Instead of completing 1 board, this game is more about processing many Minesweeper boards as quickly as possible, while remaining as accurate as possible
 2. Hitting a mine on a board does not end the board
-3. There is a scoring system that assigns points based on accuracy, scores can be negative, see chart below
+3. There is a scoring system that assigns points based on accuracy, see chart below
 4. The idea is that, to get a high score, one must balance performance and accuracy
 5. While in normal Minesweeper, there can be circumstances where, given perfect analysis of all available information, it is impossible to determine with 100% that a space is or is not a mine without guessing; in Async Minesweeper, you